ciselab/Lampion/Resources/DesignNotes.md

 - Log4J-SLF4J Binding

 I am not 100% sure whether some of these can be removed, however now it is working with logging for both spoon and the java transformer.

+### Abstract Classes / Inner Classes are not changed!

+These are not supported elements by our current implementation.
+Please see above for reasoning.

 ## Miscellancelous